Vocal Leaf

 Slippery elm powder, stirred directly into warm tea, is the most targeted option for persistent dryness.
 It dissolves into the liquid and delivers mucilage straight to the throat lining with every sip, essentially turning your tea into a functional throat coat.

-How Often to Drink Tea for a Dry or Scratchy Throat
+How Often to Drink Tea for a Dry Throat

 For active dryness or irritation, consistency matters more than quantity.
 Three to four cups spread throughout the day tends to be more effective than drinking a large amount at once, it keeps the throat continually hydrated and gives herbal compounds a sustained presence rather than a single spike.